The Very Best Writer’s Retreat

 The Barn at Boyd’s Mill

-the foothills of the Pocono Mountains in Pennsylvania
+The Foothills of the Pocono Mountains in Pennsylvania

 Wouldn’t it be fantastic if someone was serving you delicious, healthy food, and there was a crackerjack writing coach on call if you have a question or get stuck?